dgampa/Capstone-Project/README.md

 * login to your account or create either a business or individual account
 * inclue a home feed that includes businesses near you from an api and is geared towards your interests
 * business details page with a compilation video of their two seconds a day if they use the app, with social media, rating, hours of operation, location, and individual stories
-* individual users can post a pictyre and submit a rating for a business that they went to
+* individual users can post a picture and submit a rating for a business that they went to
 * uploading videos every day to create a compilation video
 * map with the closest businesses to you for users
 * profile page with business details that can be edited
 * profile page with individual's interests that can be edited
+* clicking on video opens full screen
+* link the businesses social media and the businesses website
+* search bar to search for a certain category (ex. food, clothing, etc)

 **Optional Nice-to-have Stories**

 * Clicking on profile picture includes hearted images
-* Clicking on video opens full screen
-* Links to the businesses social media and link to the businesses website
 * Place an order link
 * Favorite A Business, so it shows up on Individuals Profile Page
 * Smoother transitions for creating business videos
 * Allowing businesses to edit the auto created combined video
 * Allowing individuals to post video reviews as well as pictures
 * Push notifications when it is time to upload
-* Search bar to search for a certain category (ex. food, clothing, etc)
 * making individual's picture double sided so that one side is a selfie of yourself and the other is of the business
 * follow your friends to see where they have recently been